GautamRaj-12/js-backend/08_stream_tweet/register-login.md

     $or: [{ username }, { email }],
   });

-  // Throw an error if the user already exists if (existedUser) {
+  if (existedUser) {
     throw new ApiError(409, "User with email or username already exists");
   }